 Students pay SLC tuition fees and any financial aid grants and loans are applied to those fees.
 Room and Board charges, where applicable, are determined by the institution the student attends and is paid directly by the student to the institution.
-Places are limited so students should speak with Prema Samuel, Assistant Dean, International and Exchange Programs for further information and to receive an application.
+Places are limited so students should speak with Prema Samuel, Associate Dean for International Programs, for further information and to receive an application.

 Sarah Lawrence College is pleased to work with the following exchange partners:

 Cal Arts study abroad options are not available to SLC students.

 California Institute of the Arts was founded with the intent to bring different art forms together and allow them to cross-pollinate, in the process fostering collaboration and sparking innovation.